Daniel-KM/Omeka-S-module-RdfDatatype/README.md

-[RDF Datatype] is a module for [Omeka S] that implements the main [RDF datatypes] and [XSD datatypes] recommended by the World Wide Web consortium [W3C], so the values of properties may have a better semanticity, not only the default text, Omeka resource and URI, but boolean, integer, decimal, date, html and xml too.
+[RDF Datatype] is a module for [Omeka S] that implements the main [RDF datatypes] and [XSD datatypes] recommended by the World Wide Web consortium [W3C], so the values of properties may have a better semanticity, not only the default text, Omeka resource and URI, but boolean, integer, decimal, date, time, html and xml too.

 Installation